Text Steganography with Dynamic Codebook and Multimodal Large Language Model: Introduction

-To address these problems, we propose a black-box text steganography method with a dynamic codebook and a multimodal large language model (MLLM).
+To address these problems, we propose a black-box text steganography method with a dynamic codebook and a multimodal large language model (MLLM), named DyCo-Stega.
 The key idea is to use public visual context to support the construction of a dynamic codebook so that secret extraction no longer relies on a fixed shared codebook across different communication rounds.
 Under this framework, the MLLM serves not only as a generation interface but also as a synchronization tool between the sender and the receiver~\cite{alayrac2022flamingo,li2023blip2,liu2023visual,bai2025qwen25vl}.
-In addition, we develop a feedback optimization mechanism to improve the reliability of codebook reconstruction and secret extraction in the black-box setting.
-As a result, the proposed method offers satisfactory practicality and flexibility while preserving strong text quality and embedding capacity.
+In addition, we design a feedback optimization mechanism to improve the reliability of codebook reconstruction and secret extraction in the black-box setting.
+Experimentally, the proposed method offers satisfactory practicality and flexibility while preserving strong text quality and embedding capacity.

 The main contributions of this paper are as follows: \begin{enumerate} \item We propose a black-box text steganography framework that constructs a dynamic codebook for each communication round from public image and caption context, rather than relying on a fixed reusable codebook. \item We design a complete embedding and extraction process that combines dynamic codebook construction, encrypted message mapping, and a feedback optimization mechanism to support accurate recovery in a black-box setting. \item We conduct extensive experiments to evaluate text quality, embedding capacity, statistical imperceptibility, resistance to steganalysis, and robustness in realistic online settings.
 The results show that the proposed method achieves a strong balance between practicality and performance. \end{enumerate}